grabx/wireguard-lb/README.md

 - No Active / Passive setup possible (Azure LoadBalancer limitation)
 - Connections to Wireguard servers are random because of Active / Active
 - Reverse connection from Backend to Client is random because of possible async routing (Active / Active issues)
+- Needs to manually set health probe of one Wireguard server as failed and needs to set the probe as healthy in case of incident so that synchronous routing works

 Advantages: